ology/techn.ology.net/blog/2024/12/12/clocking-a-music-sequencer-with-python/index.markdown

             outport.close()
             print("\nExiting...")

+Pretty simple really!
+Every interval, just send the message 'clock' down the wire to your sequencer. `^C` to cancel and close the session.

 Lastly, we define the MIDI port to output to.
-For me, that is my cheap USB interface cable.
+For me, that is my cheap USB interface cable called "USB MIDI Interface."
 Next, we tell that port we are ready to start, and then call our clock subroutine:

     if __name__ == "__main__":
         with mido.open_output('USB MIDI Interface') as outport: